-This federally funded program provides financial assistance to qualified undergraduate students who demonstrate exceptional financial need.
+This federally funded program provides annual financial assistance to qualified undergraduate students who demonstrate exceptional financial need.
 Amounts may vary based on the availability of funds.
 Students with a previous bachelor's degree are not eligible for SEOG.

-Federal Work-Study Program
+Federal-Work Study Program

-Federal Work-Study is a federally funded program that provides part-time employment to undergraduate students with financial need.
+This is a federally funded program that provides part-time employment to undergraduate students with financial need.
 Positions are available throughout the university and with selected off-campus community service agencies.

-Work-study gives students the opportunity to earn money to help pay for educational expenses.
+Work-study gives students the opportunity to earn money to help pay educational expenses.
 Students are paid an hourly rate for actual hours worked.
 The amount earned cannot exceed the total work-study award.
-Work-study funds are paid biweekly directly to the student; therefore, funds will not be applied to the student's account unless arrangements are made with Student Academic & Financial Services.
+Workstudy funds are paid biweekly directly to the student; therefore, funds will not be applied to the student's account unless arrangements are made with Student Academic & Financial Services.